-ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -ll LOGLOCATION, loglocation LOGLOCATION Sets the logging location for the connector.
-The location should exist and be writable by the current.
-A special value of 'stdout' means to log to the console (this happens by default). -c CONFIG, config CONFIG This is the location of the configuration file for the connector.
+ARGUMENT DESCRIPTION Shows this help message and exits. -h, --help -n NAME, --name This sets the name for this connector.
+In some cases, it is useful to have multiple connectors of the same type executing against a single TQ NAME instance.
+For example, the Syslog Exporter can be run against multiple target and multiple exports, each with their own name and configuration -d, --no-If exports are used in this connector, this will turn 'off' the differential differential flag for the execution.
+This allows debugging and testing to be done on export endpoints without having to rebuild the exports after the test.
+This should never be used in production.
+Sets the logging location for the connector.
+The location should exist -ll LOGLOCATION, --loglocation and be writable by the current.
+A special value of 'stdout' means to log LOGLOCATION to the console (this happens by default). -c CONFIG, --This is the location of the configuration file for the connector.
 This location must be readable and writable by the current user.
-If no config file path is given, the current directory will be used.
-This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level where 3 means everything.
-The default setting is 1 (Warning). -n,name This allows you to change the name of the connector. -d,no- differential If exports are used in this connector, this will turn 'off' the differential flag for the execution.
-This allows debugging and testing to be done on export endpoints without having to rebuild the exports after the test.
-THIS SHOULD NEVER BE USED IN PRODUCTION.
+If no config config CONFIG file path is given, the current directory will be used.
+This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) $-v \{1,2,3\},--$ This is the logging verbosity level where 3 means everything.
+The verbosity default setting is 1 (Warning). $\{1,2,3\}$ This allows you to use the proxy that is specified in the ThreatQ UI. -ер, -external-proxy This specifies an internet facing proxy, NOT a proxy to the TQ instance.